 Although it’s similar to karaoke in many countries, the Korean version is slightly different.
 With “노래방”, you get an entire room to yourself instead of singing in front of a group of strangers.
 You can order drinks (beer, soju, soda) and snacks (fruit, nuts, dried squid) from the waiter.

 Or if you prefer to stay local, download some songs on the home computer, grab a microphone, and have a karaoke party at your place!
+You get the same benefit of the private rooms (you don’t have to worry about singing in front of strangers), and you’ll also have the freedom of putting together whatever drinks and snacks your heart desires.

 3. “Cha” Course Meal